ARM-software/ebbr/source/ebbr.rst

 Scope
 =====
-This document defines the boot and runtime services that are expected by an Operating System or hypervisor, for an ARM embedded device, which follows the UEFI specification.
+This document defines the boot and runtime services that are expected by an Operating System or hypervisor, for an Arm embedded device, which follows the UEFI specification.

 This specification defines the boot and runtime services for a physical system,